Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Nebuchadnezzar's dreams

 Let us now look at Nebuchadnezzar’s dreams.
 In Daniel 2 we are told Nebuchadnezzar was troubled by his dreams.
 His magicians and sorcerers were not able to interpret them.
 God revealed the mystery of Nebuchadnezzar’s dream of the great statue to Daniel in a night vision (v.
 19) and Daniel made known the interpretation to Nebuchadnezzar.
 The fact that Nebuchadnezzar had this dream in no way indicates that God was pleased with him.
 In fact, the dream was not even primarily for his benefit but for a wider context and purpose.
-The whole scenario - the dream and its interpretation - is a broad sweep of what would be taking place in this world.
+The whole scenario – the dream and its interpretation – was a broad sweep of what would be taking place in this world.

 Nebuchadnezzar dreamed about a great statue, with a head of gold, breast and arms of silver, belly and thighs of bronze, legs of iron, its feet partly of iron, partly of clay.
 A stone cut out without hands struck the statue at the feet of iron and clay and crushed them.
-The interpretation of the dream was that there would arise one empire after another but these would be put to an end by the kingdom set up by God.
+The interpretation of the dream was that there would arise one empire after another, but these would be put to an end by the kingdom set up by God.
 Daniel then interpreted the meaning of the stone cut out without hands striking and crushing the statue:

 Daniel 2:44-45